nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag.rst

 :ref:`nablarch_tag_handler`
  Handler for pre-process that is required for the following functions when processing of requests that use custom tags.
- Configuring this handler is mandatory when using custom tags.
+ Configuring this handler is required when using custom tags.

  * :ref:`tag-checkbox_off_value`
  * :ref:`tag-hidden_encryption`